Signed in as:

 Most explanations focus on the content of disagreement - values, ideology, misinformation.
 What interested me was something else: the processes that shape how people speak, align, enforce norms, and manage reputational risk.
 In many discussions we lack the language or conceptual tools needed to describe the processes shaping the terrain on which conversation takes place.

 Under certain pressures those processes begin to matter much more than the substance of the debate itself.
+When this occurs, disagreement no longer functions as a means of correction.
+Conversation continues, but the conditions that once allowed arguments to change minds have already altered.

+The book attempts to describe those dynamics rather than argue for a particular side.
 Closure does not require bad actors.
 It can arise from forces normally regarded as moral strengths: care for others, responsiveness to harm, and the desire to act responsibly.
 Over time these pressures can gradually reorganise how judgement and disagreement function.
+As those conditions persist, a moral system may begin to validate itself.
+Disagreement loses standing and conversation begins to change character.

 Moral Singularity names the point at which a moral system becomes structurally closed and external correction loses standing within it.